green-coding-solutions/documentation/content/en/docs/installation/installation-macos.md

 The system binds in your host OS to port 9142.
 So the web view will be accessible through `http://metrics.green-coding.internal:9142`

 ## Setup

 Please run the `install_mac.sh` script in the root folder.

 This script will:

 - Ask for the URLs of where to deploy the frontend and API
   + If you are working locally we strongly encourage you to use the defaults of `http://metrics.green-coding.internal:9142` and `http://api.green-coding.internal:9142`.
 All other local domains are not supported out of the box.
   + If you plan to deploy on an outside visible URL please type the URL including `https://` but omitting port if it is running on port `80` or `443`
 - Set the database password for the containers
   + By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
+- Initialize and update git submodules
 - Create the needed `/etc/hosts` entries for development
 - Set needed `/etc/sudoers` entry for running/ killing the `powermetrics` tool

 After that you can start the containers:

 - Build and run in the `docker` directory with `docker compose up`
 - The compose file uses volumes to persist the state of the database even between rebuilds.
 If you want a fresh start use: `docker compose down -v && docker compose up`
 - To start in detached mode just use `docker compose -d`

 ### Metric Providers